7 Tips To Ignite Your Creativity

 Try the following tips to help you on your journey:

 1. Record your ideas on whatever is comfortable and convenient at the moment.
 What is important is that you record your ideas.
 In the past, I have forgotten ideas that I thought of when I was on a walk.
 Now I carry a digital recorder with me on those walks.
 At other times I use my computer, notepad or journal.
+Padfolios with company design is a slim, lightweight accessory that has storage options for smaller items you need to take with you.
 Choose what will work best for you and make sure you have a way to record your ideas at all times.